-A while ago my collegue Daan Andriessen brought the ‘Swales three move model for introductions’ to my attention.
+A while ago my colleague Daan Andriessen brought the ‘Swales three move model for introductions’ to my attention.

-Very practical, because a well-written introduction can help you in producing a well written article.
-Therefor I would like to introduce you to the ‘3 moves’, this is the version of James Luberda.
+Very practical, because a well-written introduction can help you in producing a well-written article.
+Therefore I would like to introduce you to the ‘3 moves’, this is the version of James Luberda.

 Move 1 Establishing a territory

-In this opening move, the writer may do one or more of the following to broadly sketch out where the subject of his/her essay falls—the “big picture”
+In this opening move, the writer can opt for one or more of the following actions to broadly sketch out where the subject of his/her essay falls—the “big picture”

 · Point out the importance of the general subject